-A "List of Therapists" who are specifically effective in dealing with affairs was posted on this site for many years, but it is not included on this legacy site since the list is dynamic and needs to be updated.
-So our list was passed on to Anne Berchtwho has established her own list of therapists and simply added some of our therapists to her list.
-Since Anne is also my successor in leading BAN (Beyond Affairs Network), you can visit her website to find out more.
+A "List of Therapists" who are specifically effective in dealing with affairs was posted on this site for many years, but it is not included on this legacy site since the list is dynamic and needs to be updated regularly.
+At Peggy's death in 2012, the list was passed on to Anne Bercht, Peggy's chosen successor.
+Please visit Anne's new site, BeyondAffairsNetwork, to find her current therapist list.

-I also undertook a study aimed at determining how therapists could be more effective in dealing with this issue.
-I invite you to read the overview of the results:
+Peggy also undertook a study aimed at determining how therapists could be more effective in dealing with this issue.
+Below you will find the overview of her results:

 (in PDF format) by clicking on the link on the above page.